White House says China trade talks to resume in Washington next week

-WASHINGTON (Reuters) - China’s top economic official will visit Washington next week to resume trade talks with the Trump administration, the White House said on Monday, after discussions in Beijing last week failed to produce agreement on a long list of U.S. trade demands.
+WASHINGTON (Reuters) - China’s top economic official will visit Washington next week to resume trade talks with the Trump administration, the White House said on Monday, after discussions in Beijing last week yielded no agreement on a long list of U.S. trade demands.

-“We are working on something that we think will be great for everybody,” White House spokeswoman Sarah Sanders told reporters at a regular White House press briefing.
+“We are working on something that we think will be great for everybody,” White House spokeswoman Sarah Sanders told reporters at a regular news briefing.

 “China’s top economic adviser, the vice premier (Liu He), will be coming here next week to continue the discussions with the president’s economic team,” she said.